Philippine Daily Inquirer

 ESTRELS’S has a new home.
 It’s bigger, brighter and classier, designed to accommodate more orders and walk-ins.

 Think of it as the new house that caramel cake has built!
 The famous bakeshop, which opened in 1946 in Azcarraga (now Clao M. Recto), Manila, moved to Scout Tobias corner Scout Limbaga, Quezon City, in 2001.
-It was actually the house of founder Estrella Ylagan or Tita Estrel, as she was dearly called by family and friends.

 On one side of the sprawling garden, a small shop was built where people could pick up their cakes; it was inconvenient for most customers to get their cakes at the gate especially when it was raining.
 The shop was so small it could fit only 10 people, with another small table for taking calls and orders.
 Estrel’s could only accept orders.
 There was no extra cakes for walk-ins.